 How to Revive a Dying Palm Tree

 The reason for those palm tree leaves turning brown could be because you love it just too much.
 In other words: don’t overwater your beautiful palm.
+Remember, it’s not just about the quantity but the technique.
+Instead of frequent shallow watering, palms benefit from a deep soak, which encourages roots to grow deeper.

 Tip: If you add some sand to the soil, the great drainage that results could just stop your palm tree dying from overwatering.

 Another reason for your palm tree dying could be because it isn’t getting enough of the right nutrients.
+While cost-saving is essential, avoid the cheapest fertilisers.
+Palms particularly benefit from fertilisers rich in potassium and magnesium.

 While we’re on the topic of high-quality fertiliser, don’t add it too close to the roots because it could actually result in burning damage.